 - If you have a mother or sister who had breast cancer at a young age, or you have other risk factors for breast cancer, your provider may recommend a mammogram, breast ultrasound, or MRI scan.

 - Contact your provider right away if you notice a change in your breasts, whether or not you do breast self-exams.

-- If you are between ages 20 - 40, your provider may do a complete breast exam every 3 years.
+- If you are between ages 20 to 40, your provider may do a clinical breast exam.

 PELVIC EXAM AND PAP SMEAR